dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

 1. Next, we'll create the container to store the vhd for our virtual machine:

     > **Note**: This is a SINGLE command wrapped across multiple lines for readability.
-You need to copy, or type the syntax below as a single line, with the appropriate values for the `--account-name dlirwxxxstorage`  and  `--account-key xxx...xxx==` values.
+You need to copy, or type the syntax below as a single line, with the appropriate values for the `--account-name dlirw<name>-storage`  and  `--account-key xxx...xxx==` values.

     ```bash
     azure storage container create
+    --account-name <name>storage
+    --account-key xxx...xxx==
     --container vhds
-    --account-name dlirwxxxstorage
-    --account-key xxx...xxx==
     ```

 1. The output should resemble the following: